Spray Nozzles for

 |---|---|---|---|

-| Evaporative Gas Cooling | Fog & Mist, Hollow-Cone | 316L SS, Hastelloy C-276 for HโS / chloride service | Complete droplet evaporation before downstream equipment; sized to gas temp and residence time |
+| Evaporative Gas Cooling | Fog & Mist, Hollow-Cone | 316L SS; Hastelloy C-276 for HโS/chloride service | Complete droplet evaporation before downstream equipment; sized to gas temperature, humidity, and residence time at minimum operating conditions |

 | Quench Cooling | Full-Cone, Hollow-Cone | 316L SS; duplex SS for high-chloride quench water | Uniform coverage across full quench zone cross-section; rapid response at activation |